Support for Home School Parents

 - Completing the online or paper Notice of Intent form

-- Obtaining a driver’s license or GED
+- Providing information to obtain a driver's license or GED

 Connecting You